BY ERIN EWART

 There’s lots of research out there about the benefits of regular reflection and journaling.
-I don’t do as much of it as I’d like, and that’s something I want to work on in 2018.
+I don’t do as much of it as I’d like, and that’s something I want to continue to work on in the new year.
 But I do periodically take time to write things down, and it’s always interesting and instructive to go back and read through old journal entries.

 So, what does all this have to do with you and your career?
 As we approach the end of the year, with holidays and time off and a new year beginning, it’s a natural time for reflection.
 And in many organizations, it’s a time for end of year performance reviews.
 Whether or not your organization has an official review process this time of year, I encourage you to give your career an end of year review and to set some goals for the new year.

-Over these next few weeks, as you think about what you want to accomplish in 2018 and beyond, take some time to reflect on the four questions below and do some brainstorming about what you want to accomplish in the new year.
-In my next post I’ll outline some concrete next steps you can take to help make your goals a reality and ensure you’re on track for a great year.
+Over these next few weeks, as you think about what you want to accomplish in the new year and beyond, take some time to reflect on the four questions below and do some brainstorming about what you want to accomplish.
+In my next post I outline some concrete next steps you can take to help make your goals a reality and ensure you’re on track for a great year.

 Four Questions To Answer For Your Year-End Career Review